 Our competitive benefits package helps employees energize and grow their careers.
 Our salary levels are on average 50% above those in our service area.
-We also offer an annual performancebased bonus program, paid volunteer leave, access to paid vacation and sick time, paid parental leave, adoption fee reimbursement, and donated vacation leave hours for eligible employees experiencing a severe or urgent medical condition.
+We also offer an annual performance-based bonus program, paid volunteer leave, access to paid vacation and sick time, paid parental leave, adoption fee reimbursement, and donated vacation leave hours for eligible members experiencing a severe or urgent medical condition.
 Employees can also take advantage of our TOGETHER Fund, which provides short-term financial assistance to current employees experiencing any number of hardships, including the death of a loved one, accidents, and natural disasters.
-To further support our employees, we offer a full range of wellbeing programs that address physical, mental, and financial health.
-This includes virtual counseling sessions with clinicians, counselors, and psychiatrists for those enrolled in our medical benefits.
-Our robust Employee Assistance Program provides mental health care to all members and their families.
-We also have an internal intranet site with articles and tools for various needs, including mental, physical, and financial wellbeing.